 Pour the carne asada citrus marinade over the meat and make sure to submerge the meat into the marinade so that its all covered in it.

-Cover the bowl and stick it in the fridge to marinate overnight or for at least 6-8 hours before grilling.
+Cover the bowl and stick it in the fridge to marinate for about 3 hours before grilling.

 I don’t recommend you skip marinating as this will really boosts its flavor and tenderize the meat.